google/filament/NEW_RELEASE_NOTES.md

 - Fix possible NPE when updating fog options from Java/Kotlin
 - The `emissive` property was not applied properly to `MASKED` materials, and could cause dark fringes to appear (recompile materials)
+- Allow glTF materials with transmission/volume extensions to choose their alpha mode instead of forcing `MASKED`